psychemedia/island-storynotes/spithead_mutiny.md

 "We therefore request your Honourable House will be so kind as to revise the Act aforementioned, and make such amendments therein, as will enable your Petitioners and their families to live in the same manner at Seamen and Marines did at that Time."

-The names of the deputies (thrity-two in number) are subscribed to this petition.— There is also another petition to the Lords of the Admiralty.
+The names of the deputies (thirty-two in number) are subscribed to this petition.— There is also another petition to the Lords of the Admiralty.

 [Several of the London prints of Friday say that letters from Portsmouth, of the preceding day, assert that the matter is now settled ; and that the demands of the seamen have been fully complied with:— others, that the board of admiralty has signified that the following advances shall made, to the pay of able-bodied seamen, 4s. per month;—ordinary, 3s.— landmen, 2s.—and that the pound of provisions shall contain 16 ounces, instead of 12;— with other ameliorations.]